MoonlightCapital/MoonlightBot-docs/utilities-commands/reminder.md

 - `id`: The ID of your reminder
 - `reminder`: The new content of the reminder; you can insert `%%%` to copy over the old content so you don't have to type it again.
 - `time`: How much time you would like to add or subtract to the reminder.
-For more information on the duration format, refer to the [arguments page](../start-up/arguments.md#durations)
+For more information on the duration format, refer to the [options page](../start-up/options.md#durations)

 ### Required permissions